awslabs/amazon-s3-step-functions-ingestion-orchestration/README.md

 5. Create a Aurora RDS database using this cloudformation template postgredb.yml
 6. From the cloned repository navigate to the glue folder and upload the aws-etl-start-crawler-custom-resource.py.zip to the glue folder in S3 bucket location.
 Note this location as you will need to provide it in the cloudformation stack below in (8)
 7. From the cloned repository navigate to the glue folder and upload the aws-etl-start-job-custom-resource.py.zip to the glue folder in S3 bucket location.
 Note this location as you will need in the cloudformation stack below in (8).
+8. Open the aws-glue-etl-job.py, replace the values for database (blog1) with your database name.
-8. Create Glue Crawler and Job load  stack using the aws-etl-load-rds.yml cloudformation template.
+9. Create Glue Crawler and Job load  stack using the aws-etl-load-rds.yml cloudformation template.
 This cloudformation stack will create Glue crawlers that will crawl the s3 bucket locations and load data from the s3 bucket locations into the Aurora database already created.
-9. Parameter Values for above
+10. Parameter Values for above

 | Parameter Name |	Parameter Value |
 |----------------|------------------|